Tom's Journey To Make Lives Better

 29 Jan 2020

-Find out what our CEO Tom has been doing for the last few weeks
+Find out what our CEO Tom has been doing on his charity challenge

 It’s Tet, Vietnamese New Year and The Truants have invaded.
 Inoffensively.
 The busses rolled in to the anonymous giant hotel in the nondescript town of Phu Ly somewhere between Hanoi and Trang An.
 We met our mechanics and got to the setting up our battered and crunchy local mountain bikes just so and then caught up with friends old and new while tackling dinner.